 ARIN/ESL ProgramsARIN has community outreach services to adult learners, partnerships, and local management with businesses and higher education institutions and agencies.
-English as a Second Language (ESL).
-This course is currently offered in Indiana County.
+The English as a Second Language (ESL) course is currently offered in Indiana County.

 Indiana County CareerLink 300 Indian Springs Road Indiana, PA 15701 Monday and Wednesday, continuing through the school year 12:30 p.m. to 3:00 p.m.

 This section contacts information that will help you adjust to life in the United States.
 Listed is a variety of shopping venues, restaurants, or specialty supermarkets you may need, both local and outside of Indiana.
 Also, important phone numbers and other miscellaneous information you may need.

 Indiana Mall2334 Oakland Avenue Indiana, PA 15701 724-349-6110